Things You Need to Know: How to Harvest Arugula (Guideline)

 09. Lasagna

-Instead of using spinach, try using arugula, or try a combination of both to give some spice and crunch into your lasagna, that way it’ll be tender but with a little more bite.
+Instead of using spinach, try using arugula, or try a combination of both to give some spice and crunch to your lasagna, that way it’ll be tender but with a little more bite.
 Something different but definitely tasty.

 A Little Bit Of Everything About Arugula In Your Garden